zacck/Barebones-multitasking-with-Zephyr/README.rst

-Barebones Threading in Zephyr
+Barebones Threading in Zephyr as  Demo

-Uses two threads one from a timer and second one from simulated data as sensor data.

-Accepts inputs and processes the inputs in the main loop
+This code does the following

+- Sets Up 3 LEDS as our work indicators
+- Sets up a Message Queue running on the System Queue
+- Fires a couple of timers to simulate data coming from Sensors and processes them
+- Listens to interrupts from a button and processes that event itself.
+- Generally a nifty break into Zephyrs RTOS features